NashatAlzaatreh/reading-notes/README.md

 ### To make the distinction between a ***growth mindset*** and a ***fixed mindset*** clearer, we have provided this table with growth mindset examples, and fixed mindset examples

-GROWTH MINDSET :brain:	:+1: | FIXED MINDSET :man_facepalming: :-1:
+GROWTH MINDSET :brain::+1: | FIXED MINDSET :man_facepalming::-1:
 ------------ | -------------
 Intelligence can be developed | Intelligence is static Persists even when it’s hard | Gives up easily